 In this case, I started with white and added a little ultramarine and umber.
 (I even dabbed some color onto the reference photo to make sure I was close.)

 Once you’re done with the whites of the eyes, fill in the pupils.
 I left the highlight areas open on this one, but you don’t have to do that if you don’t want to.
-Highlights will be added at the end, and you can always layer paint over the top of paint to create them.
+Highlights will be added at the end, and you can always layer paint over the top to create them.

 Don’t get too hung up on the eyes—get the basics in and move on!